Fred Gibson (racing driver): Career

 In 1981 Gibson joined the newly formed Nissan touring car team, headed by his former Ford Australia boss Howard Marsden.
 Gibson became the team's regular number two driver alongside George Fury driving the Group C Nissan Bluebird Turbo, pioneering turbo charged touring cars in Australia.
 Gibson's racing involvement generally was as lead driver of the team's second car at the Sandown and Bathurst enduros, selected Australian Touring Car Championship races and at the AMSCAR series at Amaroo Park.

 Fred Gibson gave Nissan its first touring car race win in Australia (and the first turbocharged win in Australian touring car racing) when he won heats 2 and 3 of Round 3 of the 1983 AMSCAR series.
 After finishing 2nd in heat 1, Gibson won the round, going on to eventually finish 3rd in the series final pointscore.

 Gibson's win in the AMSCAR round was his first major touring car win since he drove the Ford team's new XA Falcon Hardtop to win the Chesterfield 250 at the Adelaide International Raceway in 1973, giving him the distinction of being the first winner in both the Falcon Hardtop and the turbocharged Bluebird.
 His 1983 AMSCAR win would also prove to be the last win of Gibson's driving career.

 During the early 1980s Gibson's Road & Track business also built Group C Ford Falcons for Sydney privateer Joe Moore.
-The Ford XD Falcon built by Gibson and raced by Moore at the 1981 James Hardie 1000 was co-driven by Fred Gibson's wife Christine.
+The Ford XD Falcon built by Gibson and raced by Moore at the 1981 James Hardie 1000 was co-driven by Fred Gibson's wife Christine (formerly known as Christine Cole, she was a talented driver in her own right, having previously driven at Bathurst for the Holden Dealer Team, and she had finished 5th outright in the 1975 Australian Touring Car Championship finishing ahead of both Bob Morris (6th) and defending ATCC champion Peter Brock (7th)).